Towards multi-messenger observations of core-collapse supernovae harbouring choked jets

-Note that, besides fast follow-ups on single serendipitous sources (discussed in Section~\ref{sec:neutrinos_implications}), the considerations presented here can also be used for offline analyses based on the comparison between SNe catalogs and neutrino data.
-In fact, in these studies, the proper definition of the time window where searching for neutrinos is fundamental.
-Thanks to the results discussed here, we believe that the connection between choked jet SNe and high-energy cosmic neutrino can be more tightly constrained in the near future with respect to existing studies in the literature (e.g., \citealt{senno2018,stacking_choked}).
+In addition to fast follow-ups on single serendipitous sources (discussed in Section~\ref{sec:neutrinos_implications}), the considerations presented here can also be used for offline analyses based on the comparison between SN catalogues and neutrino data.
+In these studies, the proper definition of the time window in which searching for neutrinos is fundamental.
+The results discussed here allow a tighter constraint of the connection between a choked jet from SNe and high-energy cosmic neutrinos in the near future compared to studies in the literature (e.g. \citealt{senno2018,stacking_choked}).

-As already pointed out throughout the manuscript, at the moment of writing the ZTF program is planned to last up to September 2024 (ZTF-O4), and it is still unknown whether other runs in the future might overlap the ULTRASAT activity (whose launch is expected in 2026).
-Hence, all the results here discussed are to be interpreted in terms of ZTF-like instruments.
-Interestingly, the Large Array Survey Telescope (LAST), a multi-purpose telescope array in construction in the Israeli Negev Desert, will provide a great support to ULTRASAT, monitoring the Northern sky and providing simultaneous data in the visible wave band \citep{last1,last2}.
-LAST currently includes 32 out of 48 telescopes, and the deployment of the remaining telescopes is planned for mid-2023.
-In the future, optical surveys will be complemented also with measurements by the Large Synoptic Survey Telescope (LSST) at the Vera C. Rubin Observatory in Chile, that will observe the Southern sky \citep{lsst}.
-Preliminary estimations about the expected number of LSST detections for different SN progenitor types have been recently published in \cite{lsst_estimations}.
-Despite LSST will be characterized by higher performances than LAST (see Figure 1 in \citealt{last2} where the relative volume per unit time visible by several sky surveys is shown), LAST can provide follow-up observations for alerts that are not immediately observable by ZTF or LSST due to its geographic locations.
-In the light of this, we encourage future optical collaborations, as LAST and LSST, to take profit of our results for a proper definition of their alert streams strategy.
+As already pointed out throughout the paper, at the moment of writing, the end of the current ZTF program is uncertain, and it is still unknown whether other runs in the future might overlap the ULTRASAT activity (whose launch is expected in 2026).
+Hence, all the results we discussed here are to be interpreted in terms of ZTF-like instruments.
+Interestingly, the Large Array Survey Telescope (LAST), a multipurpose telescope array in construction in the Israeli Negev Desert, will provide great support to ULTRASAT by monitoring the northern sky and providing simultaneous data in the visible wave band \citep{last1,last2}.
+LAST currently includes 32 out of 48 telescopes, and the deployment of the remaining telescopes is planned for the near future.
+In the future, optical surveys will also be complemented with measurements by the \textit{Vera C. Rubin} Observatory in Chile, which will observe the southern sky \citep{lsst}.
+Preliminary estimates of the expected number of \textit{Rubin} detections for different SN progenitor types have recently been published in \cite{lsst_estimations}.
+Even though \textit{Rubin} will be more sensitive than LAST (see Figure 1 in \citealt{last2}, where the relative volume per unit time visible by several sky surveys is shown), LAST can provide follow-up observations for alerts that are not immediately observable by the ZTF or \textit{Rubin} due to its geographic locations.
+These future multi-messenger campaigns can benefit from the results presented here to define their observational strategies.

 \begin{appendix}